 Equinix announces new Sydney data centre to capitalise on the edge

 The new facility is all about ‘extending the digital edge’.
-It will be Equinix’s eighth data centre in Sydney - coming with the title SY5 - with the first phase expected to be operational in Q3 2019 with an initial capacity of 1,825 cabinets and a price tag of US$160 million.
+It will be Equinix’s eighth data center in Sydney - coming with the title SY5 - with the first phase expected to be operational in Q3 2019 with an initial capacity of 1,825 cabinets and a price tag of US$160 million.

 Specifically, the SY5 will be located in Alexandria, about four kilometres from Sydney’s central business district and will host a total colocation space of around 25,000 square metres when fully built.
-It will be the largest data centre to date for Equinix in Australia, as when it is complete it will boast a capacity of 9,225 cabinets.
+It will be the largest data center to date for Equinix in Australia, as when it is complete it will boast a capacity of 9,225 cabinets.

 SY5 will be located adjacent to SY4 with direct physical access between the buildings via a secure link bridge, creating a physical campus extension between the sites.